How to Survive a Restaurant Sales Tax Audit in California

 Frequently Asked Questions

-Can a CPA help defend my restaurant in a CDTFA audit?
+How can a restaurant survive a CDTFA audit?

 📣 About the Author